 Our 2016 Barbera is produced with fruit from Rancho Victoria in Amador County.
 Barbera is one of the few varietals we source from outside of Calaveras County given that Barbera likes the higher elevations and slightly cooler evening temperatures.
-This vintage is complex with layered flavors of raspberry and cherry on the nose giving way to rich blackberry on the palette and a nice lightly spiced finish.
-Aged in French oak barrels adds increased complexity and hints of vanilla.
+This vintage is complex with layered flavors of raspberry and cherry on the nose with rich blackberry on the palette and a nice lightly spiced finish.
+Aging in French oak barrels adds increased complexity and hints of vanilla.

 The bright cherry and berry flavors one expects from a Barbera do not disappoint.
 The nose offers the essence of cherry nibs, yielding to flavors of cherry Jolly Ranchers with bright acidity.